 In 2004 doctors diagnosed Marianne with a form of bone marrow cancer called Myelofibrosis, informing her that she had only a short time to live.
 But after a stem-cell bone marrow transplant using her sister’s cells, she began to recover.
 Marianne has now been cancer free for nine years and is back writing as strong as ever.

 Marianne’s new series is a trilogy called The Avena Series, also known as Hidden Novels.
 Her publishers, Bloomsbury Publishing, released the first novel in the trilogy, called Hidden, in March 2013 and the second, Broken, in March 2014.
-The third is called Fearless and is (hopefully) scheduled for release in March 2015.
-All three novels are published in Australia, NZ, the UK, the USA and the Czech Republic.
+The third is called Fearless and will be released in the UK, the USA and Marianne’s homeland Australia in July 2015.